chetanboradeone2n/devops-bootcamp-assignments/README.md

 6. The `Makefile` automates processes like setting up the virtual environment, running the Flask app, and applying migrations.
 7. The `migrate.sh` script handles the database migration process.
 8. The `Student_API_MVC_Collection.json` file contains predefined API requests for testing.
+9. The `Dockerfile` provides the multi-stage dockerfile script, used for creating the container image.
+10. The `docker-compose.yml` file has script to start both the flask and the postgres container
-9. The `README.md` file provides setup and usage instructions.
+11. The `README.md` file provides setup and usage instructions.

 ## API Endpoints Overview
 All endpoints are prefixed with `/api/v1/students`.